 MONTHLY MEETING

 Our meetings are diverse, and cover a range of different activities, all of which you are invited to.
-Our main meeting is the monthly meeting, held at the usual location:
+Our main meeting is the monthly meeting, held at:

 First Thursday of each month